cct-datascience/dplyr-joins/README.md

 2.)
 Open the associated RStudio project by clicking on 'dplyr-joins.Rproj'

 3.)
-In your R console, type `renv::restore()`.
-This will install the correct package versions needed for this workshop.
+In your R console, type `renv::restore()`, which will install the correct package versions needed for this workshop.
 If the `renv` package is new to you, [this](https://rstudio.github.io/renv/articles/renv.html) is a nice introduction

 4.)
 Open '01-wrangle-data.R', the starter script for the code-along portion of the workshop